dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ![A weird border](../../../images/opengl/chapter1/lesson3/texParameters/clampToEdge.png)

 ### `TextureMinFilter` & `TextureMagFilter`:
+When we draw a texture, the area on the screen in which we're drawing the texture typically doesn't have the same size or shape as the texture.
+This means that during rendering we usually have to either scale up or down the size of the texture!
+This process is called _filtering_.
-Texture `min` and `mag` filters are the filters used when the texture's final size is, respectively, lesser than or greater than the original size.
+The texture `min` (minifying) and `mag` (magnifying) filters are the filters used when the texture's final size is, respectively, lesser than or greater than the original size.
 For now, we will show just the main two options and in the next section [(Mipmaps)](#mipmaps), some others will be shown.